Vetter Design Works, project manager

 Some details about the shop.

-The shot above shows the workshop area where the design work fabrication occurred.
-The lower shot is the living space that I occupied.
-One could sit in the hot tub and watch the rockets take off from Vandenburg Air Force Base and enjoy the overlook of the San Luis Obispo valley below.
+The photo above shows the workshop area where the design work fabrication occurred.
+The lower photo is the living space that I occupied.
+One could sit in the hot tub, watch the rockets take off from Vandenburg Air Force Base, and enjoy the overlooking of the San Luis Obispo valley below.

 Somehow I was able to manage:-)

-My role after I sold BMW of Marin in 1975, was to sort of retire.
+After I sold BMW of Marin in 1975, my role was to sort of retire.
 I was comfortable enough to live without any income.
-I was now able to do whatever I wanted, without respect to a reliable income.
+I was now able to do whatever I wanted without respect for a reliable income.
 I bought a place in Modoc County and lived there for a few years to “unwind” from my hectic life as a BMW dealer.
-Those few years brought in offers of employment, but it wasn’t until Craig’s offer that I was “sucked” back into the workforce.
+I got offers of employment, but it wasn’t until Craig’s offer that I was “sucked” back into the workforce.
 What did I do?
 My first task was to be the project manager of the Mystery Ship project.
-It was the forerunner of today’s fully faired crotch rocket.
+It was the forerunner of today’s fully-faired crotch rocket.

 My business card.

 Today we see many models of motorcycles on the streets that follow the Mystery Ship concept.
-Partway through the project I was pulled off to manage the first-ever, Vetter Rally, in Colorado Springs, CO.
-These are the cards that were sent out in bulk to Vetter dealers and related manufactures to be handed out to Vetter fairing owners.
+Partway through the project, I was pulled off to manage the first-ever Vetter Rally in Colorado Springs, CO.
+These are the cards that were sent out in bulk to Vetter dealers and related manufacturers to be handed out to Vetter fairing owners.